houseofmackee/BrightcovePY/README.md

 **-x**: name and path to an xls/csv file which contains a list of video IDs in a column named "video_id"

 **-o**: name and path for an outputfile (if supported by the utility script)

+**-l**: limit to first x amount of videos (useful if testing a script and you only need a few videos for validation)

 # Support